🧩 Multimodal VLM¶

 -

-This work systematically ablates the design space of MLLM embedding learning, revealing key factors such as bidirectional attention + mean pooling outperforming the mainstream last-token approach, and learnable temperature being severely underestimated.
-Based on these findings, the authors construct U-MARVEL, a three-stage framework (progressive transition → filtered hard negatives → reranker distillation), achieving 63.2% Avg on M-BEIR with a single model, substantially surpassing existing SOTA, while also leading on zero-shot CIR and T2V transfer.
+The authors systematically ablate the design space of MLLM embedding learning, revealing that bidirectional attention + mean pooling outperforms the mainstream last token approach, and learnable temperature is a significantly undervalued key factor.
+Based on these findings, the U-MARVEL three-stage framework (progressive transition → filtered hard negatives → reranking distillation) is constructed.
+It achieves a 63.2% Avg on M-BEIR, substantially surpassing existing SOTA as a single model, and leads in zero-shot transfer for CIR and T2V.

 - Unified Vision-Language Modeling via Concept Space Alignment